 Frequently Asked Questions for Radiologic Technology

-Radiographers work with patients and x-ray equipment in order to produce medical x-ray images called radiographs.
+Radiographers or RAD Techs work with patients and x-ray equipment in order to produce medical x-ray images called radiographs.
 The radiographs are used to gain information about a patient's condition through interpretation by a doctor educated in x-ray diagnosis called a radiologist.

 Radiographers are educated in human anatomy, patient positioning, radiographic procedures, imaging equipment, radiation biology, radiation protection and basic patient care.